Buying Apricot Trees Online

 Not a very demanding tree but a few things to remember.

-• Make sure you plant the Apricot tree in a well drained spot where there is a lot of sun.
+- Make sure you plant the apricot tree in a well drained spot where there is a lot of sun.

-Important Apricot Fruit Tree information
+Apricot Fruit Thinning